ApiLogicServer/Docs/docs/Tech-Toaster.md

 ## 1. Plug It Into Your Database

-Here's how you plug the docker appliance into your database:
+Here's how you plug the appliance into your database:

 ```bash
 $ ApiLogicServer create-and-run --project-name=sample_ai --db-url=sqlite:///sample_ai.sqlite